tinotenda-alfaneti/stock-prices-predictor/README.md

 <!-- ABOUT THE PROJECT -->
 ## ABOUT THE PROJECT

 This is a stock prices predictor app build in python using recurrent neural network, yahoo finance api, streamlit, pandas, etc. Data for the stocks is read into a Data frame from yahoo finance using the pandas_datareader module.
+The variety of the recurrent neural networks used for this project are LSTM(Long Short-Term Memory networks) which are capable of learning long-term dependencies in sequential prediction problems like the stock prices prediction.
+The choice of using LSTM instead of RNN came because according to [GeeksforGeeks](https://www.geeksforgeeks.org/understanding-of-lstm-networks/) RNN fails to store information for a longer period of time.

 DISCLAIMER: This is not investing advice.
 I am not a proffesional who is qualified in giving any financial advice.
 This a preoject purely about Machine Learning using Financial data.